sameersaeed/chip8-emulator/README.md

 ```
   git clone "https://github.com/sameersaeed/chip8-interpreter"
 ```
-  if you do not have the SDL2 library installed:
+&emsp; if you do not have the SDL2 library installed:
 ```
   Debian/Ubuntu:  sudo apt-get install libsdl2-dev -y